cayeborreo/spunky-potato/content/posts/20190809 - How close are we to UHC.md

 For HCPs/students out there who's taken Public Health, words such as _mistriaging_, _fragmentation_ and _non-gatekeeping_ won't be foreign concepts.
 They still remain to be health care's challenges to this day.

-I keep thinking about UHC's goal of minimizing costs but at the same time not compromising the quality of care.
-Ultimately, **primary health care (PHC)** is going to play a huge role into all this.
+I keep thinking about UHC's goal of minimizing costs but at the same time not compromising the quality of care. <mark>Ultimately, **primary health care (PHC)** is going to play a huge role into all this.</mark>

 PHC's whole-of-society approach (as in, even [social determinants of health](https://www.who.int/social_determinants/sdh_definition/en/) are weighed in) is essential because in the continuum of care flowchart of prevention-treatment-maintenance, it plays a role as early as primary prevention/risk exposure reduction.
 Health promotion and education, vaccination efforts, lifestyle change promotion—all these are functions of PHC.
 And in the long run, prevention really is better (and cheaper!) than cure.

 Barangay health stations, rural health units and city health offices, and primary care clinics will have to promote themselves better as the first point of care.
-Costs go higher when patients directly go to ambulatory care or tertiary hospitals for complaints like, say, diarrhea or flu.
+Costs go higher when patients directly go to ambulatory care or tertiary hospitals for complaints like, say, diarrhea or flu, which could've been easily resolved at home or in an outpatient clinic.

 Another thing that will be essential for integrated health service delivery is... <mark>**a working health information system**</mark>.
 For patients to avoid falling victim to fragmented health services when they decide to switch health care providers, their medical records should be readily available so no crucial information is missed when they're being attended to.
 Patient confidentiality and data privacy should also be maintained alongside this.